leancamp/organisers-guide/Organisers Guide.md

 The text of this guide is available under Creative Commons: Attribution-ShareAlike 3.0 Unported however various logos, images and trademarks may have been used to which rights are held by their respective owners.
 Please be careful to honour them.

-Since the Leancamp model is based on ticket sales, we depend on control of our name. **So until you’re named on our website as a Leancamp Organiser, please do not use the Leancamp name or associate with it for your event.**

 You’re welcome to join us and work with us, but unless you do, we don’t give permission to use our name, branding or endorsement.
 The Leancamp name, logos and brand are trademarks of Salim Virani.

+Since the Leancamp model is based on ticket sales, we depend on control of our name. **So until you’re named on our website as a Leancamp Organiser, please do not use the Leancamp name or associate with it for your event.**

-If you have any questions, please ask Sal or a Leancamp Leader.
+If you have any questions, please ask Sal.

 # Credits

-Thanks to you for organising a Leancamp!

-Thanks to the contributors to this guide: Ben Aldred, Ahmad Bakhiet.
+Thanks to the main contributors to this guide: Ben Aldred, Ahmad Bakhiet.

 Thanks to Saul Albert and Nicky Smyth for co-founding Leancamp with me in those uncertain early days.